zmitry/light-code-editor/README.md

 - `.add( element )` Adds SelectHelper methods to `element`.
 - `element.insertAtCursor( string )` Inserts `string` into the `element` before the current cursor position.

+### Contributions
+Opened to contributions, it would be nice to have some predefined parsers and intergrations for react, vue, etc